Kishwar-Ayub/Intrusion-Detetction-in-IOT-using-Machine-Learning/README.md

 # Intrusion Detection in IOT using ML

 ## Datasets
-Foloowing dataset is being used for analysis
+Following dataset is being used for analysis

 1. IOTID20.csv
+2. NF-UQ-NIDS-v2.csv

 ## Weka